-While lighting effects aren’t going to be for everyone, both children and adults can find some enjoyment with the light adding a bit more to the experience when combined with the music.
+While lighting effects aren’t going to be for everyone, children and adults can enjoy the light adding a bit more to the experience when combined with the music.

 Why is my shower speaker volume low?

 With Bluetooth devices, we commonly forget that their volume control is often limited by the source device and not the speaker itself.
-If your shower speaker isn’t loud enough, make sure that your source device (Phone, Tablet, etc.) has its volume turned up.
+If your shower speaker isn’t loud enough, ensure your source device (Phone, Tablet, etc.) has its volume turned up.